hadilalshehri/Facial-Gender-Detection/README.md

 The project is structured as follows:

 - `SIFT_NoteBook.py` - This is the script that runs the gender detection model using SIFT features and SVM classifier.
+- `Dataset` - This folder contain the data set

 ## Contributing